 We also have significant competition from fossil fuels.
 The fracking boom has caused a glut of natural gas on the market.
 Gas companies further benefit from the lack of a severance tax and other preferential tax treatment.
 They also benefit from the lack of a price on carbon pollution and other environmental externalities.

 We see significant political pressure to expand the use of natural gas even when other alternatives like solar make financial sense.
 While solar is still competitive in this market, the growth is slower than it could be.

 Market uncertainty is also a factor.
-Recent developments with Federal Energy Regulatory Commission and PJM make it difficult to predict what the long-term effect will be on RPS programs or other efforts to encourage solar.
+Recent developments with and PJM make it difficult to predict what the long-term effect will be on RPS programs or other efforts to encourage solar.